What is type II diabetes?

 What are the symptoms of type 2 diabetes?

-Type 2 diabetes can cause serious complications, which is why it is essential to identify the symptoms as early as possible.
+Type 2 diabetes can cause serious complications, so it is essential to identify the symptoms as early as possible.

 Most of the symptoms are a result of increased blood sugar levels.
 These include: